kxvn-lx/Kontax-Cam/README.md

 # Kontax Cam
 Kontax Cam is an instant camera built 100% using Swift for iOS.
 You can take your photos with the filters personally made and cloned from my own lightroom preset that I used for my photography.
 You can also apply some filters to make it look like a film photo, or customise it to look digital-film.

+If you want to contribute or push some fun little features, feel free to submit a PR 😁

 ![image1](/images/image1.png)